movement-disorders/walking-labs/step-identifier/README.md

 > The hardware side specs will also be published and accessible here, so anyone can hack it.

+## Hypothesis
+Using a single device integrating an Acc+Gyro combo located at a subjects lower back (Sacrum area), is enough to get readings about its activity (walking is what we're immediately after).
+We want to get Gait, Stride, Step, Cycle and Laterality data.
+All this data will be constantly gathered through the sensors and fed to a trained AI model, capable of detecting when things are about to turn wrong, providing either haptic and auditory feedback.
+Besides real time obtained results will be stored for later analysis.

 ## Selected approach
 To support our initial hypothesis, we're planning to gather all the information required, from a single device, that will hold both an accelerometer + gyroscope, giving a total of "6 degrees of freedom".
 As we'll show in the companion notebook, that's required to recognize step occurrences during a walking session (accelerometer), and derive laterality as well (gyroscope).
 The device will be located at the Sacrum area, adhered to the subject's body through a belt or double sided tape, to ensure a "noise-free" data capture.

 ## Bits & pieces
-This whole experiment encompasses different efforts: sampling data, model training, electronics design and manufacturing (sounds bigger than it actually is), embedded development, operate a working model in real time, testing, hacking an all in one device, etc. It definitely exceeds an isolated experiment as "Step-Id", but we needed a kickstart to tell you about this bigger result we're trying to achieve.
+This whole experiment encompasses different efforts: sampling data, model training, electronics design and manufacturing (sounds bigger than it actually is), embedded development, operate a working model in real time, testing, hacking an all in one device, etc. It definitely exceeds an isolated experiment as "Step-Id", but we needed a kickstart to tell you about this bigger result

-*[in-progress-area]*
-## Hypothesis
-Using a single device integrating an Acc+Gyro combo located at a subjects lower back (Sacrum area), is enough to get readings about its activity (walking is what we're immediately after).
-We want to get Gait, Stride, Step, Cycle and Laterality data.
-All this data will be constantly gathered through the sensors and fed to a trained AI model, capable of detecting when things are about to turn wrong, providing either haptic and auditory feedback.
-Besides real time obtained results will be stored for later analysis.